likane/WeAreLA/README.md

 # WeAreLA

-API's used: Yelp, Trip Advisor, Forecast.io, Google Maps
+API's used:Forecast.io and Google Places

 Libraries used: jQuery, Bootstrap ... to be added.

-Application purpose: Search anything in Los Angeles get weather, directions, and fun things to do.
+Application purpose: Search food in Los Angeles get weather, directions, and fun things to do.